BentoBoxWorld/docs/docs/addons/IslandFly/index.md

 ## Config.yml

-There are only two options in the config:
+There are only three options in the config:

 **fly-timeout**
 How many seconds the addon will wait before disabling fly mode when a player exit his island.

 **logout-disable-fly**
 If the fly mode should be disabled when a player disconnect.

+**disabled-gamemode**
+This list stores GameModes in which islandFly addon should not work.
+To disable addon it is necessary to write its name in new line that starts with -.
+Example:
+ disabled-gamemodes:
+  - BSkyBlock

 ## Commands
 **/is fly** - This command toggles flight **On** and **Off**